 The XML Sitemaps plugin by Autocollo is a great choice.
 It’s completely free and distributed under the General Public License (GPL).
 Most importantly, the XML Sitemaps plugin will update your website’s sitemap automatically so that you don’t have to.

 Content scrapers have been around for decades.
 They are bots that spider websites while copying their content.
 While content scrapers target all types of websites, those running WordPress are particularly at risk due to their RSS feed.
 You can protect your WordPress-powered website from content scrapers by disabling the RSS feed, changing the RSS feed settings, adding lots of internal links and using a security plugin.
 Alternatively, you can choose to ignore content scrapers if you take precautions to protect against slow speeds and a loss of ranking.

 Pressable Helps Keep WordPress Websites Protected

-As a premium managed WordPress hosting provider, Pressable provides customers with state-of-the-art security measures designed to prevent all types of cyber threats and keep your website up and running 24/7/365.
+As a premium managed WordPress hosting provider, Pressable provides customers with a web application firewall designed to prevent all types of cyber threats and keep your website up and running 24/7/365.
 Additionally, all Pressable hosting plans include Jetpack Security Daily for free (a $239 per year value) to provide an added layer of safety and protection.